Declan-Reid/Projects/README.md

 # Circuitry in game
 A realistic 3D (possibly VR) game, that includes the ability to make life like circuits, giving the player a shop that sells breadboards, motherboards, components, motors, lights, wires, etc...

+# A Nintendo Joy-Con hub
+This allows you to slot the Joy-Cons into the hub like the official grip, but it gets the inputs as if the Joy-Cons were attached to the Nintendo Switch.

+This could allow for USB-C connections from the Joy-Cons, a screen in the hub, battery indicators and macros.